janka102/webmonitor/README.md

 # WebMonitor
-Monitor values the web, and get emailed when then change.
+Monitor values on the web, and get emailed when then change.

 - Set a custom check interval
 - Query values with `RegExp` or `document.querySelector`